manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Ignoring_stop-words.md

 ```

 <!-- example stopwords -->
 Stop word files list (space separated).
 Optional, default is empty.
 You can specify several file names, separated by spaces.
 All the files will be loaded.
-In RT mode only absolute paths are allowed.
+In the RT mode only absolute paths are allowed.

 Stop words file format is simple plain text.
 The encoding must be UTF-8.
 File data will be tokenized with respect to [charset_table](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#charset_table) settings, so you can use the same separators as in the indexed data.

-Stop word files can either be created manually, or semi-automatically. [indexer](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-tool) provides a mode that creates a frequency dictionary of the index, sorted by the keyword frequency, see [--buildstops](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-command-line-arguments) and [--buildfreqs](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-command-line-arguments) switch for details.
+Stop word files can either be created manually, or semi-automatically. [indexer](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-tool) provides a mode that creates a frequency dictionary of the table, sorted by the keyword frequency, see [--buildstops](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-command-line-arguments) and [--buildfreqs](../../Adding_data_from_external_storages/Plain_indexes_creation.md#Indexer-command-line-arguments) switch for details.
 Top keywords from that dictionary can usually be used as stop words.

 <!-- intro -->